Exercise & T1D

 Exercise has many unknowns but here at the U-M Pediatric Diabetes Clinic, we're here to help give your brain a break.
 Exercise is incredibly important for maintaining a healthy lifestyle, especially for people with diabetes.
 Exercise benefits the heart, which is beneficial to people with diabetes, as well as improving your ability to absorb and respond to insulin.

 Your Results May Vary

-Whichever way you trend when you exercise, these are the supplies you should have on-hand:
+Whichever way your blood sugar trends when you exercise, these are the supplies you should have on-hand:

-Fast acting blood sugar supplies, like juice or glucose tablets (note: sports drinks may have high sugar content, but do not typically work as fast as other means of glucose delivery)
+Juice or glucose tablets for treating low blood sugar (note: sports drinks may have high sugar content, but do not typically work as fast as other means of glucose delivery)

 Insulin!
 Always bring more than you need in case of emergencies (pump failure, expired vials, etc).
 Check out Frio pouches to keep it cool during outdoor events.
-Even if you’re on a pump, make sure to bring your long-acting insulin in case of pump failure!
+Even if you use a pump, make sure to bring your long-acting insulin in case of pump failure.

 Spare pump supplies, if you use one (check if your pump is recommended for use during activity)

-Your blood sugar meter or CGM if you use one
+Your blood sugar meter and/or CGM, if you use one